Who is Debbie Hepplewhite?

 You need to teach about both the ‘alphabet’ and its role, and the ‘alphabetic code’ and its role.
 The eBooks include letter formation of the 26 lower case and 26 upper case letter shapes starting with print – with guidance for teaching fully joined writing for lower case in the Unit 6 eBook.
 You can use your judgement when to teach your child/pupil/student joined handwriting to use for the ‘apply and extend’ writing activities within the eBooks.

-We’ve been selling these eBooks at £47.00 for quite some time now and even at that price they represent incredible value.
-So our super
+We’ve been selling these eBooks at up to £47.00 and even at that price they represented incredible value.

 Please feel free to contact us should you have any questions regarding our series of ‘Alphabetic Code and Phonics Skills ‘ ebooks – we aim to respond within 24hrs though it’s usually much shorter!